The Vest-Agder Bunad

 There are several versions of the shirt, made from either linen or cotton.
 These shirts are embroidered in whitework on the collar, shoulder area, and cuffs.

-Whitework embroidery is a technique where white thread is stitched onto white fabric, creating an elegant design through texture and openwork rather than color contrast.
+Whitework embroidery is a technique where white thread is stitched onto white fabric, creating an elegant design through texture and openwork rather than colour contrast.
 This method often includes techniques such as satin stitch, eyelets, pulled thread work, drawn thread work, and cutwork to add dimension and intricacy.

 Various apron styles are also used with the bunad.
 Today, aprons are made from white linen, green or red silk/wool damask, and embroidered versions.